-Superscript is a type of lettering in which a character or symbol is written slightly above the line of text, typically to indicate a footnote.
-The term “superscript” is also used more generally to refer to any characters or symbols that are written above the line of text, such as in mathematical expressions.
+Superscript lettering is a type in which characters or symbols are written slightly above a line of text, typically to indicate footnotes.
+Additionally, this term is sometimes used more generally to refer to any characters written above text, such as mathematical equations.

 Superscripted characters, symbols, and numbers are placed slightly above the textual line and typically smaller than its surrounding content.

 Superscripts are often used to refer to footnotes or endnotes, usually at the end of sentences or clauses, to link to notes at either page bottoms or document ends for additional information about textual material.
 A reader can consult these notes for further clarification of text content.